 Build trust in the virtual world

 How to achieve it in a virtual environment?
-There really are many technological solutions at our disposal.
+We really have many technological solutions at our disposal.
 E-mails, video messages, phone-calls, virtual meetings – there is a plethora of options nowadays.
 During the first meetings, the priority should be put on listening in order to fully understand the needs of the Customer.
 Then, during the next (regular!) meetings – weekly / monthly catch-up calls, follow-ups, get to know the customer as well as possible.

 One of the biggest challenges people have been reporting after switching to full time remote work is the sudden fusion of work and private life.
 We have all probably had at least one meeting when kids, dogs or cats invaded the virtual conference room.
 While it is stressful for our interlocutor, it also forces us to look at them differently, not only in the context of their position and function.